-PALOMA SIERRA (she/her) is a Puerto Rican writer, translator, educator, and curator.
-She writes poetry, plays, screenplays, musical theatre books, and opera librettos.
+PALOMA SIERRA is a Puerto Rican writer, translator, and filmmaker.

 - NYC/Tri-State Area